skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 magistrate that a set of four new elite solders have just arrived and are now guarding the gates of the city.

-Eomer immediately leaves.
+Eomier immediately leaves.

 Outside, it is sunset.
 The four new royal soldiers have taken their place at the north side of town.
 The uniform of the elite soldiers is
 simple: They wear the metal helmets and black pants.
 They are bare-chested and carry a single broadsword at their side.
-Eomer draws near to the guards and sees that one of them has tattoos on his chest.
+Eomier draws near to the guards and sees that one of them has tattoos on his chest.
 It is Endo.

-Eomer waves at him but gets no response.
+Eomier waves at him but gets no response.

 He goes back into the meeting, where the town members are still arguing about the veracity of the various legends of Mordan.
-Eomer whispers to the group that he has found Endo.
+Eomier whispers to the group that he has found Endo.

 They decide to talk to the magistrate after everyone leaves.
 Thordek